wp-plugins/climate-change-glossary/readme.txt

 == Changelog ==
+= 2.0.1 =
+* Small bug fix on autocomplete function

 = 2.0 =
-* By caching of relevant concepts of a post / article the performance has been optimised when callinga post / article
+* By caching of relevant concepts of a post / article the performance has been optimised when calling a post / article
 * The Plugin has been reworked to ensure the use in future WordPress versions

 = 1.4 =